 Mystic became a shipbuilding center for the whaling and fishing industries by the early 19th century.
 One Mystic-built ship of note, the 47-foot sloop Hero, carried Stonington native Captain Nathaniel B. Palmer to his discovery of Antarctica in 1820.

-Mystic Seaport: Among the visitors to the museum every fall and spring is a small group of undergraduate students who have chosen to spend a semester of their college education at Mystic Seaport to study the sea with the Williams College-Mystic Seaport Program in Maritime Studies.
-This is the only undergraduate residential program at a museum in the United States, and was inspired by the Munson Institute itself.
+Among the visitors to the Museum every fall and spring is a small group of undergraduate students who have chosen to spend a semester of their college education at Mystic Seaport Museum to study the sea with the Williams College-Mystic Seaport Program in Maritime Studies.
+This is the only undergraduate residential program at a Museum in the United States, and was inspired by the Munson Institute itself.

-Housing: Each summer, up to ten Munson participants live in each of four historic houses adjacent to Mystic Seaport and the Mystic River.
-These nineteenth-century homes, where shipbuilders, mill workers and fishermen once lived, are equipped with high-speed internet connections, microwaves, furnishings, air-conditioning, and the comforts of a modern home.
+Each summer, up to ten Munson participants live in each of four historic houses adjacent to Mystic Seaport Museum and the Mystic River.
+These 19th-century homes, where shipbuilders, mill workers and fishermen once lived, are equipped with high-speed internet connections, microwaves, furnishings, air-conditioning, and the comforts of a modern home.
 Rooms are either singles or doubles, while all other spaces in the house are shared in a cooperative approach to summer living.
-The Williams/Mystic students use these houses during the fall and spring, and summer-time neighbors could include museum studies interns and marine science researchers.
+The Williams-Mystic students use these houses during the fall and spring, and summer-time neighbors could include museum studies interns and marine science researchers.

-Local Attractions: The Mystic region is rich in cultural and natural attractions.
-Minutes away from Mystic Seaport is the Mystic Aquarium with its belugas, dolphins, touch tanks and more, as well as the Coogan Farm Nature & Heritage Center, with more than 10 miles of hiking trails.
-Downtown Mystic is a picturesque destination in its own right with shops, restaurants, riverside park and intriguing drawbridge.
+The Mystic region is rich in cultural and natural attractions.
+Minutes away from Mystic Seaport Museum is the Mystic Aquarium with its belugas, dolphins, touch tanks and more, as well as the Coogan Farm Nature & Heritage Center, with more than 10 miles of hiking trails.
+Downtown Mystic is a picturesque destination in its own right with shops, restaurants, riverside park and historic drawbridge.
 In nearby Groton one can find the USS Nautilus on display at the Submarine Force Museum next the active submarine base.
-Across the river New London has a working waterfront, a transportation hub, museums, historic homes, Connecticut College and the U.S. Coast Guard Academy.
-Twenty minutes in the other direction brings one to the open ocean beaches of Rhode Island.
-Within an hour one can also reach Hartford, New Haven or Providence, while another hour brings one to the threshold of Boston or New York City.
+Across the river, New London has a working waterfront, a transportation hub, museums, historic homes, Connecticut College, and the US Coast Guard Academy.
+Twenty minutes in the other direction brings you to the open ocean beaches of Rhode Island.
+Hartford, New Haven, and Providence are within an hour’s drive, and Boston and New York City are within two-three hours.

 Applicants for 2024 Munson Institute with a specific research and writing project are encouraged to apply for the Paul Cuffe Memorial Fellowship for additional funding of up to $2400.
 Born in 1759 of African American and Native American parents, Paul Cuffe became a sea captain, shipowner, landowner, and respected community leader.
 Since 1989, the Museum’s Paul Cuffe Fellowship has provided funds to researchers from universities, colleges, and museums.
 The Fellowships are offered to encourage research that considers the participation of Native and African Americans in the nation’s maritime activities.
 Fellowships support research and writing, a portion of which should normally be carried out in the Mystic area.
 Paul Cuffe Memorial Fellows have two options:

-• In addition to Munson Fellowship: Cuffe Memorial Fellow builds their research and writing into five weeks of residence and participates in University of Connecticut Summer graduate courses held at Mystic Seaport Museum’s Munson Institute
+In addition to Munson Fellowship, Cuffe Memorial Fellows build their research and writing into five weeks of residence and participate in University of Connecticut summer graduate courses held at the Museum’s Munson Institute.

 The awards of up to $2,400 are made possible through the generosity of a local private foundation.
 If applying for the Cuffe Memorial Fellowship in addition to Munson Institute, please include Munson application materials, along with a full description of the proposed project, a preliminary bibliography, and brief project budget to be considered for this award.
 Fellowship recipients will be required to file a report on their research activities.